projectsveltos/sveltos/docs/rolling_updates/rolling_update_strategy.md

     end
 ```

-Above instructs Sveltos to fetch all deployments in the kyverno namespace.
-For each one of those, the Lua script is evaluated.
+The above YAML definition instructs Sveltos to fetch all the deployments in the kyverno namespace.
+For each of those, the Lua script is evaluated.

-The `validateHealths` field in a ClusterProfile Spec allows you to specify health validation checks that Sveltos should perform before declaring an update successful.
-These checks are expressed using the Lua language.

 The Lua function must be named `evaluate`.
-It is passed a single argument, which is an instance of the object being validated (`obj`).
+It is passed as a single argument, which is an instance of the object being validated (`obj`).
 The function must return a struct containing a field `healthy`, which is a boolean indicating whether the resource is healthy or not.
 The struct can also have an optional field `message`, which will be reported back by Sveltos if the resource is not healthy.

-## Benefits of a Rolling Update Strategy
+## Rolling Update Strategy Benefits

 A rolling update strategy allows you to update your clusters gradually, minimizing downtime and risk.
 By updating a few clusters at a time, you can identify and resolve any issues before rolling out the update to all of your clusters.
 Additionally, you can use the ValidateHealths field to ensure that your clusters are healthy before declaring the update successful.

-## How to Use the Rolling Update Strategy
+## All in One - Example Rolling Update Strategy

-To use the rolling update strategy, simply set the MaxUpdate field in your ClusterProfile Spec to the desired number of clusters to update concurrently.
-You can also use the ValidateHealths field to specify any health validation checks that you want to perform.
+To use the rolling update strategy, simply set the `MaxUpdate` field in the ClusterProfile Spec to the desired number of clusters to update concurrently.
+You can also use the `ValidateHealths` field to specify any health validation checks that you want to perform.

-For example, the following ClusterProfile Spec would update a maximum of 30% of matching clusters concurrently and would check that the number of active replicas for all deployments in the kyverno namespace is matches the requested replicas before declaring the update successful:
+The following ClusterProfile Spec would update a maximum of 30% of matching clusters concurrently, and would check that the number of active replicas for all deployments in the kyverno namespace matche the requested replicas before declaring the update successful.

 ```yaml
 apiVersion: config.projectsveltos.io/v1alpha1